Fish Tagging

 What is tagging?

 Tagging fish is the method of implanting unique identifiable “tags” into fish that scientists use to answer specific research questions.
 There are many types of tags available on the market all with specific purposes.
-The most common tags used by citizen scientists are plastic dipped dart tags.
+The most common tags used by citizen scientists are plastic tipped dart tags.
 These lock into the basal fin rays and can remain in place for long periods of time.

 What data is collected?